mediachain/mediachain/rfc/mediachain-rfc-4.md

 ## The Mediachain Protocol

-### Identities, Namespaces and Certificates
+### Identities, Namespaces and Endorsements

 #### Identities

 Every peer participating in the system generates a public-private key pair, which is expected to stay stable throughout the lifetime of the peer.
-The keys are used for idenifying the peer in the network, signing statements, and issuing certificates.
+The keys are used for idenifying the peer in the network, signing statements, and issuing endorsements.
 End users operating though publisher services also have their own keys, which allows them to sign their statements for attribution purposes and so on.